Arizona Storytellers to proportion memories in style at ‘Stylish Stories’ event

 The Arizona Storytellers Project strongly believes that everyone has a tale and every person can inform it.
 None of the storytellers who take our level are professionals.
 They are your associates, buddies, or co-employees, and they’re coached to inform testimonies using Arizona Republic newshounds.
 Want to tell your tale at one of our upcoming Storytellers Project events?
 Read our pointers and submit a tale with the aid of clicking.

 Once you have uploaded your photo, you enter the hairstyle editor, where there are four tools at your disposal.

 Color Palette – allows you to change the color of your chosen style mask Pad – allows you to mask the undesired details on your photo before trying on different hairstyles.
 For example, you may want to remove long hair that appears in a photo or the background of the photo

 Size Tool – allows you to modify the size and proportions of the hairstyle you select

 Trash Tool – allows you to remove the modifications that you just made without having to start over

 First, I masked my photo so that only my face shape was showing.
 By the way, this is a great way to figure out your face shape!
 The masking takes a little bit of expertise with the mouse.
-If you are switching categories, for example, going from medium hairstyles to long hairstyles, you must re-mask your face again.
-You can change the width of the mask tool to make it a little easier closer to the face.
-After masking, I went to the category selector which allows you to browse through and try on hairstyles in the five categories, very short, short, medium, long and updo hairstyles.
+For example, if you are switching categories, going from medium hairstyles to long hairstyles, you must re-mask your face again.
+You can change the mask tool’s width to make it a little easier closer to the face.
+After masking, I went to the category selector, which allows you to browse through and try on hairstyles in the five categories, concise, short, medium, long, and updo hairstyles.